Willamin/warscribe/README.md

 Currently, Warscribe will do one of two things when parsing a command.
 It will return its version if the invoked command was `/add version`.
 It will add two options to a list of comparisons when they are separated by `vs`, eg. `/add foo vs bar`.
-You can provide a context for the war by appened `when baz`.
+You can provide a context for the war by appending a semicolon followed by the extra context, eg. `; baz`.